johnbagshaw007/PythonProjects/README.md

 A great exercise to test your Python skills and have some fun with randomness.

 Perfect for beginners and seasoned coders alike! 🐍✨

+🤒🏠 Calling in Sick: A Python Decision-Making Simulation [caling_in_sick.py]

+🚀 - Explore the whimsical world of workday dilemmas with this Python project!

+The script humorously simulates the decision to call in sick based on various factors.

+It randomly assigns values to being actually sick, kinda sick, hating your job, and the number of sick days available.

+The challenge?
+Write a logic that decides if you're calling in sick.

+Whether it's a genuine need for rest or just a bad case of Monday blues, this project offers a fun way to practice Python conditionals and randomization.

+Perfect for those looking to add a dash of humor to their coding skills! 😄💻